h2oai/nitro/docs/styling.md

 ## Card example

-The following example starts with some nested and incrementally applies styles to create a card.
+The following example starts with some nested boxes and incrementally applies styles to create a card.

 ```py